The Coldest Winter Ever: Themes

 The novel deals with drugs, sex, prostitution, violence, greed, and the cycle of poverty.

 Sex is used throughout the novel as a means of currency, power, control, and expression of love.
-Moms's rapid descent into drug use and prostitution, eventually resulting in her death, provides the most extreme example.
+Lana's rapid descent into drug use and prostitution, eventually resulting in her death, provides the most extreme example.
 She has no marketable skills, and used her beauty as a means to provide for herself.
 She makes herself beautiful enough to be attractive to the wealthiest man.
-Ricky Santiga, the father of Winter, was a powerful street pharmacist, but due to the nature of their society, his skill was not put towards a legal profession and he was removed from the community.
+Ricky Santiaga, the father of Winter, was a powerful street pharmacist, but due to the nature of their society, his skill was not put towards a legal profession and he was removed from the community.
 (Ricky Santiaga was not only a drug trafficker, he was a violent criminal as well, a tendency which continues after his incarceration.)
 After his incarceration, his wife has no safety net, and she does not have the means to continue making herself attractive.
 Her beauty regimen requires matching outfits, expensive makeup, regular hair care, and other expensive items.
 Without her husband, she reduces herself to prostituting herself for drugs and quickly becomes ill.

 All the characters show greed, a condition the fictional Sister Souljah believes is ubiquitous in her community and would like to remedy.
 The greed extends not just to money, but to power and sex as well.
 For example, Winter discovers that her father has a mistress who bore him a son.
 He was greedy for more children, for a son, for more women.
 His girlfriend wanted his money and access to his power.
 Winter wants money, power, beauty.
 Perhaps the only reason that she wants money and beauty is the access they afford her to power over others.
 Midnight is perhaps the only character who seems immune to greed and lust, as he "has plans" for living well legally.